 Coaches Curriculum Toolkit

 There is a growing epidemic of preventable youth sports injuries that are dismantling kids' athletic hopes and dreams at an early age.
-The mission of the STOP Sports Injuries campaign is simple: Keeping kids out of the operating room and in the game for life.
-Created by Nathan Littauer Hospital (Gloversville, NY) in partnership with the STOP Sports Injuries campaign, this curriculum serves to help all coaches and parents learn about preventing overuse and traumatic injuries in youth athletics.
+The mission of STOP Sports Injuries is simple: Keeping kids out of the operating room and in the game for life.
+Created by Nathan Littauer Hospital (Gloversville, NY) in partnership with STOP Sports Injuries, this curriculum serves to help all coaches and parents learn about preventing overuse and traumatic injuries in youth athletics.

 We hope by completing the training provided in this curriculum, you will: